EvidenceBackedPoliticalBeliefs/UnitedKingdom/ApplyingTheMoralFramework.md

 If it is such that the *best* policy we can design disadvantages 1% of the population in some way, but benefits the remainder substantially.
 We must apply that policy.

 The alternative is to neglect the majority for the sake of a minority.

+## Example
-For example, as a society we have decided that the physical and psychological harm of murder is too great to tolerate.
+As a society we have decided that the physical and psychological harm of murder is too great to tolerate.
 As such we have created a law (policy) that states that no individual may commit unprovoked murder.

 Imagine those who are born with a neural defect.
 This defect causes one and only one desire above all else: the desire to murder as many people as possible.